Lithuania in the Eurovision Song Contest 2018: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2018.
 The competition involved a nine-week-long process that commenced on 6 January 2018 and concluded with a winning song and artist on 11 March 2018.
-The nine shows were hosted by Mantas Stonkus and Ugnė Skonsmanaitė and were broadcast on LRT televizija, LRT Lituanica and LRT Radijas as well as online via the broadcaster's website lrt.lt.
+The nine shows were hosted by Mantas Stonkus and Ugnė Skonsmanaitė and were broadcast on LRT televizija, LRT Lituanica, and LRT Radijas, as well as online via the broadcaster's website lrt.lt.

 Format

 The 2018 competition involved 50 entries and consisted of nine shows.
-The first four shows consisted of 12 or 13 entries each and resulted in the elimination of 26 entries all together.
-The remaining 24 entries participated in the fifth and sixth shows consisting of 12 entries each.
+The first four shows consisted of 12 or 13 entries each, and resulted in the elimination of 26 entries all together.
+The remaining 24 entries participated in the fifth and sixth shows, consisting of 12 entries each.
 Six entries advanced from each show, while a public online repechage vote selected an additional two entries to advance among the 12 eliminated acts.
-The seventh and eighth show were the competition's semi-final where seven entries participated in each show and the top three proceeded to the final.
+The seventh and eighth show were the competition's semi-final, where seven entries participated in each show and the top three proceeded to the final.
 In the final, the winner was selected from the remaining six entries.

 The results of each of the nine shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first eight shows, the jury panel consisted of four members, while the jury panel in the final consisted of seven members.
 The public could vote through telephone and SMS voting.
 Ties in all shows but the final were decided in favour of the entry that received the most points from the jury.
 In the final, a tie would be decided in favour of the entry that received the most votes from the public.